-A. During the growing season, vegetative cover is maintained in every vineyard row.
-3 B. During the growing season, vegetative cover is maintained in at least every other vineyard row.
-2 C. During the growing season , the vineyard floor is disked and no vegetative cover is maintained .
-0
+A. During the growing season, vegetative cover is maintained in every vineys row . ard 3 B. During the growing season, vegetative cover is maintained in at least every of vineyard row. her 2 C. During the growing season, the vineyard floor is disked and no vegetative cois maintained. ver 0

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.